 - Remove OREO filling.
 Crush OREO cookies in a food processor or by beating in a ziploc bag with a rolling pin.
 Melt butter.
 Mix butter and OREO crumbs together and press into the bottom and up the sides of a pie plate.

 - Beat together the cream cheese, peanut butter and vanilla on medium high speed with an electric mixer until smooth and creamy.
 Beat in the powdered sugar until well combined.
+See picture in the detailed directions above for the texture.

 - Using a spatula, fold in 4 oz. of the Cool Whip.
 Use a folding motion by starting from the bottom and folding the filling on the bottom up and over the top and repeat until combined.
 Fold in ⅔ of the chopped Reese's Peanut Butter Cups.